Vladimir Smirnov (politician)

-Vladimir Mikhailovich Smirnov (Влади́мир Миха́йлович Смирно́в; 7 May 1887 – 26 May 1937) was a Russian Communist revolutionary, member of the Bolshevik Party (from 1907) and Soviet statesman, where he advocated a militant and doctrinally pure line.
+Vladimir Mikhailovich Smirnov (Влади́мир Миха́йлович Смирно́в; 7 May 1887 – 26 May 1937) was a Russian Communist revolutionary, member of the Bolshevik Party (from 1907) and Soviet politician, where he advocated a militant and doctrinally pure line.
 He was a persistent critic of successive party leaders, including Vladimir Lenin and Joseph Stalin, for which he spent years in prison and exile before being executed.

 Early life and career

-Smirnov was born in Moscow into a middle class family, and educated at a Moscow gymnasium.
-He was drawn into revolutionary politics during the 1905 revolution, and joined the Bolsheviks in 1907, as a law student at Moscow University.
+Smirnov was born in Moscow into a middle-class family, and educated at a Moscow gymnasium.
+He was drawn into revolutionary politics during the 1905 revolution, and joined the Bolsheviks in 1907, as a law student at Imperial Moscow University.
 In 1909, he met Nikolai Bukharin, who was the Bolsheviks' student organiser in Moscow.
 Bukharin, Smirnov and Valerian Osinsky, who were all economists, were "identified as a trio and leaders of theoretical 'raids'" in which they took on rival Marxist groups.
-Smirnov rebuilt he recreated the depleted Moscow party organisation after the other two were arrested in 1910.
+Smirnov rebuilt the depleted Moscow party organisation after the other two were arrested in 1910.
 Mobilised in the outbreak of war with Germany, he served as a warrant officer in the Russian Imperial Army until after the February Revolution.

 In summer 1917, the former 'trio' was reunited when they took control of the Bolshevik publications Sotsial Demokrat and Spartak, from older Bolsheviks who opposed Lenin's line that the Bolsheviks should aim to take power in a second revolution.
 During the October Revolution, Smirnov organised the heavy artillery that enforced Bolshevik rule in Moscow.
 In November, he was transferred to Petrograd, then still the capital of Russia, to join Bukharin and Osinsky on the executive of the Supreme Council of National Economy, which was originally dominated by the left.
 He moved back to Moscow when it was designated as the capital again, in 1918, and became financial director of the governing body of the Moscow oblast sovnarkom, which exercised wide powers and had high ambitions of local rule, although it was abolished as early as June 1918.
 His attempts at forming similar bodies proved short-lived.

 State activities

-From February to April of 1918, Smirnov served as the People's Commissar of Trade and Industry of the RSFSR.
+From February to April 1918, Smirnov served as the People's Commissar of Trade and Industry of the RSFSR.

 From 1921 to 1927, Smirnov was a member of the board of the Council of Labor and Defense, chairman of the financial commission of the Supreme Council of the National Economy, a member of the Presidium of the State Planning Committee and the Board of the Central Statistical Administration of the USSR.
 In the same period, in the years 1924 - 1926, he was simultaneously a member of the editorial boards of the newspapers Pravda and Ekonomicheskaya Zhizn.